J0ker98/MySQLCommands/README.md

 * Login system integration

 ##Security
-Currently a login system it's not integrated so is hightly suggested because otherwise everyone would be allowed to send commands to your server.
+Currently a login system it's not integrated so it is hightly suggested because otherwise everyone would be allowed to send commands to your server.
 If you do not know how to create a login system you can find one here: http://www.php-login.net/

 The minimal version with some changes is enough to keep your database secure.